Concordium/concordium.github.io/source/shared/net/resources/glossary.rst

 Baker pool
 ==========

-A collection of stake by a baker and delegators who choose to stake funds for baking with that baker in order to increase probability of being selected to bake a block and thus earn rewards.
-The baker takes a commission on rewards paid to delegators.
+A baker and delegators that collectively pool their stake to participate in the consensus protocol and earn rewards.
+The baker runs a baker node on behalf of the baker pool to bake (and possibly finalize) blocks using the collective stake of the pool to determine its lottery power.
+Rewards are accrued to the pool each time the baker produces a block.
+Each payday, the accrued rewards are distributed to the pool's participants in proportion to their relative stakes in the pool, with the baker (the pool owner) receiving an additional commission from the delegators' rewards.

 .. _glossary-best-block: